 The Innovation Center develops new payment and service delivery models in accordance with the requirements of section 1115A of the Social Security Act.
 Additionally, Congress has defined – both through the Affordable Care Act and previous legislation – a number of specific demonstrations to be conducted by CMS.
+View models and demonstrations currently enrolling.
 These research and demonstration projects are exempt from the Common Rule under 45 CFR 46.104(d)(5).
 For additional guidance, refer to the OHRP Revised Common Rule Q&As on Exemptions.

-> The Innovation Center also plays a critical role in implementing the Quality Payment Program, which Congress created as part of the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA).
+The Innovation Center also plays a critical role in implementing the Quality Payment Program, which Congress created as part of the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA).
 In fall 2021, the CMS Innovation Center set a strategic goal for its next ten years: to transform the health system into one that achieves equitable outcomes through high quality, affordable, person-centered care.
 As part of this, the Center is committed to designing models that are inclusive of a variety of providers who care for underserved populations, ultimately increasing beneficiaries’ access to high-quality care.
 Learn more.

 Our Innovation Models are organized into seven categories.

 Accountable Care Organizations and similar care models are designed to incentivize health care providers to become accountable for a patient population and to invest in infrastructure and redesigned care processes that provide for coordinated care, high quality and efficient service delivery.

 Under these models, health care providers are held accountable for the cost and quality of care beneficiaries receive during an episode of care, which usually begins with a triggering health care event (such as a hospitalization or chemotherapy administration) and extends for a limited period of time thereafter.

 Primary Care Transformation